FIWARE/tutorials.Identity-Management/README.md

 # Identity Management

+As the default super-admin user `admin@test.com` with a password of `1234`, we will set up a series of user accounts and assign them to relevant organizations within the system.

+### Dramatis Personae

+The following people legitimately have accounts within the Application

+* Alice, she will be the Administrator of the **Keyrock** Application
+* Bob, the Regional Manager of the supermarket chain - he has several store managers under him:
+  * Manager1
+  * Manager2
+* Charlie, the Head of Security of the supermarket chain  - he has several store detectives under him:
+  * Detective1
+  * Detective2

 ### Reading directly from the Keyrock MySQL Database

 All Identify Management records  and releationships are held within the the attached MySQL database.
 This can be accessed by entering the running Docker container as shown:

 ```console
 docker exec -it db-mysql bash